GENI-NSF/geni-tools/README-omni.txt

 == Release Notes ==
 New in v2.0:
  Added support for AM API v3.
-V2 is the default.
+AM API v2 is now the default.
  * omni
    - Removed support for omnispecs
    - GENI v3 RSpecs are now the default